skiplang/skip/docs/overview/pattern_matching.md

 }
 ```

-If the object you’re trying to match as private or protected fields, you won’t be able to access them.
+If the object you’re trying to match has private or protected fields, you won’t be able to access them.
 To pattern match, you’ll need to use `_` in the place of the fields you cannot access.

 ```
 class A (private x: ?Int, y: ?Int)

 fun getNonNullY(a: A): Int {
   a match {
-  | A(_, Box(y))-> y
+  | A(_, Box(y)) -> y
   | _ -> 0
   }
 }